arvinsingh/TinyTrain/README.md

 # TinyTrain

-A minimal deep learning framework built from scratch.
+A minimal deep learning library built from scratch.
 NumPy backend, CuPy for GPU, Triton for fused kernels.
 No PyTorch at runtime, just tensors, autograd, and raw CUDA.

 ## Goal

 Build every layer of a training stack by hand: autograd -> ops -> modules -> optimizers -> kernels -> training loops.
-Ultimately train a Tiny Language Model.
+Ultimately train a Tiny Transformer from scratch.

 ## Requirements